Everyone Into the Act at the Library!

 A Celebration of the Art and Possibilities of Storytelling.

-we don't just bring our stories and music.
+When we visit your library bring more than our stories and music.

-Each and every show is a fresh new opportunity to
+Each and every show is a fresh opportunity to have fun and

 That's not just a slogan with us.

-Sharing stories is a way of being together in a warm and convivial way.
+Sharing stories is an ancient and still modern way of being together in a warm and convivial way.
 Pass The Stories...
 Please! includes traditional folk and fairy tales, lively musical accents, and snippets of personal and family stories.

-All are meant to encourage your kids and families to become part of this ancient and ongoing tradition by telling and sharing stories of their own!
+All are meant to encourage your kids and families to enjoy and become part of the storytelling tradition by telling and sharing stories of their own!
+By the end of the program, kids will have learned "The Storytellers Secret" and have a story ready to share.

 Available for SRP, Festivals, and Hispanic Heritage Month

-With Creole roots that reach to Africa, Spain, and the Caribbean, Liz’s signature style of bilingual participatory storytelling is spiced with percussive rhythms of drum, clave, and tambourine.
-Guaranteed to delight listeners of all ages!
+With Creole roots that reach to Africa, Spain, and the Caribbean, Liz’s signature style of bilingual participatory storytelling is animated with foolish children, talking hummingbirds, not-so smart ogres, and wise old women.
+Spiced with percussive rhythms of drum, clave, and tambourine these stories and many others are guaranteed to delight listeners of all ages!

 Liz's unique approach to bilingual telling encourages speakers of every language to not only learn a little Spanish, but to celebrate their own native tongue!